thomasthaddeus/cityuseattle.github.io/docs/git/install.md

     * id_ecdsa.pub
     * id_ed25519.pub

- 4. If you don't have an existing public and private key pair, type the following command, and generate a new SSH Key.
-Note: replace `<email>` to the email address you used to register GitHub.
+ 4. If you don't have an existing public and private key pair, type the following command to generate a new SSH Key.
+Note: replace `<email>` with the email address you used to register GitHub.

     ```shell
     $ ssh-keygen -t ed25519 -C "<email>"